adriapr/lab-guide/chapter-onboarding.md

 # Onboarding

-This sections contains a number of things that should happen in the first few weeks of your project.
+This sections contains a number of things that should happen in the first few (3-4) weeks of your project.

-## Logistics
+## Getting started

 Before we get started I'd like to ask you to:

 * Fill in any necessary forms and ask me to sign them
 * Create a Github account and send me your Github username
-* Send me your picture (for the IMAG/e website and my own website)
+* Send me your picture (for the IMAG/e website)
 * Review the list of things I have to do, and remind me if I missed anything

 I will do the following:

 * Add you to Slack (chat)
-* Send an email with a CC to you, asking for a computer for you
+* Add you to several Evernote notebooks (repository with background information, papers, etc)
+* Add you to a Github group
-* Send an email with a CC to you, asking for a server account for you
+* Send an email with a CC to you, asking for a computer and server account (if applicable) for you
-* Add you to the IMAG/e website and my own website
+* Add you to the IMAG/e website

 ## Problem definition